 1. SaaSBOMs provide fresh information about apps running in the cloud

-There are a few open questions in the industry on how you make SBOMs work for cloud services "where the dynamic and elastic nature of the cloud means resources are being consumed and changed on a more frequent basis," said Charlie Jones, a software security assurance evangelist at ReversingLabs.
+There are a few open questions in the industry on how you make SBOMs work for cloud services "where the dynamic and elastic nature of the cloud means resources are being consumed and changed on a more frequent basis," said Charlie Jones, software supply chain security product manager at ReversingLabs.

 "As a result, the software bill of materials that you're creating for cloud-native software is only a point-in-time view of what makes it up.
 Because the information is changed so often, it becomes stale and out-of-date quickly."